Producing Film and Television

 Film and Television Genres 1

-You will be introduced to the key concepts and theoretical work on specific film genres.
-Each year, the module investigates a particular genre or cycle such as action cinema, television drama, film noir and more.
-Combined with what you have learnt on previous modules you will look at genre in the context of production and consumption, spending around five hours a week in workshops and seminars.
+You’ll be introduced to the key concepts and theoretical work on specific film genres.
+Each year, the module investigates a particular genre or cycle such as action cinema, television drama, film noir, low-budget film productions and TV movies, and more.
+Combined with what you have learnt on previous modules, you will look at genre in the context of production and consumption, spending around five hours a week in workshops and seminars.

 Screen Encounters: Audiences and Engagement

-Through four hours a week studying in workshops and seminars, you will gain an in-depth understanding of film and television audiences and why they watch media, taking into account the social, political and historical factors that shape audience experiences.
-You will also explore the role of marketing systems used to engage specific audiences and how this knowledge is applied in industry market research.
+Through four hours a week studying in workshops and seminars, you’ll gain an in-depth understanding of film and television audiences and why they watch media, taking into account the social, political and historical factors that shape audience experiences.
+The module also reconceptualises media users by exploring interactive media experiences such as videogames and smartphone apps.
+You’ll also explore the role of marketing systems used to engage specific audiences and how this knowledge is applied in industry market research.

 Video Production Project

 This module combines the historical and theoretical knowledge you have gained with the practical task of video production.
-You will investigate the ways that production can alter the end product through recording and editing techniques, and experience the many decisions that must be made through the production process.
-You will spend time in media labs and in the field making a collaborative video production, alongside four hours a week in lectures and seminars.
+You’ll investigate the ways that production activities contribute to videomaking through recording and editing techniques, and experience the many decisions that must be made through the production process.
+You’ll spend time in media labs and in the field making a collaborative video production, alongside four hours a week in lectures and seminars.

 The New Hollywood